 The TEV control system is based on proven technologies that can be implemented with several layers of functional and physical redundancies.
-Control system reliability may be ensured by implementing features during detail design, such as, but not limited to, physically separating the redundant, onboard components, providing backup electrical power, and employing varied technologies that are not susceptible to similar failures from a single cause.
-The onboard control system includes components such as the PLCs that are microprocessors specifically designed to process large amounts of input and output, such as limit switches, relay outputs, and interfaces with motor controls (Section 1.4.2).
-The environment within the emplacement drifts may warrant supplemental shielding of components or selection of radiation-hardened components, as applicable (BSC 2008e, Section 3.2.1.40.1).
+Control system reliability and availability are increased by providing backup electrical power and employing varied technologies that are not susceptible to similar failures from a single cause (Section 1.4.2.1).
+The onboard control system includes the PLC which implements the monitoring and control functions on the TEV.
+The environment within the emplacement drifts may warrant supplemental shielding of components or selection of radiation-hardened components, as applicable (BSC 2008e, Sections 3.2.1.40.1 and 3.3.15).